bereket-tadesse/LibraryDataBase-System/README.md

 # LibraryDataBase-System

-This is a library DataBase management system to organize books, search easily based on efficient time complexity.
+This is a library DataBase management system to organize books, search easily based on efficient run time and complexity.